nanoframework/nanoFramework.M5Stack/README.md

 ### Screen

-The only thing you need to do to access the screen is to initialize it; nevetheless this is also target specific e.g.:
+The only thing you need to do to access the screen is to initialize it (please note that `InitializeScreen()` it's target specific) e.g.:

 For Core: